InformaticsMatters/squonk/openshift/ansible/README.md

-You need to setup a suitable `setenv.sh` (and source it) and then run the `minishift` playbook to prepare the cluster **before** running the above Squonk plays: -
+You need to setup a suitable `setenv.sh` (and source it) and then run the `minishift` playbook to prepare the cluster **before** running the above Squonk plays.
+From this directory, run: -

     ansible-playbook playbooks/minishift/prepare.yaml